 Please let this go well!
 Nodding to herself, she stepped forward.
 Someone coughed loudly - their cough sounding a lot like -

-Again, from the back - someone coughed again.
-"Waax!
-Gimme Waaaaxxxhhh!"
-Oh great.
+Only to freeze the next second as from the back - someone coughed again.

-She was right, as laughter broke out.
+Laughter broke out.
 She felt her face burn as she looked straight, thankful when she heard the lady behind her.